munna89-ig/project-simulator-Group_5/PROJECT_FEATURES.md

 As a Law Enforcement Officer, I want to log in using secure credentials.
 So that, I can access the criminal detection system safely.
 **Status: Implemented T-1**

+## T-2: Security officer login system
+As a Security Officer,I want to log in to my security panel.
+So that, I can access surveillance tools securely.
+**Status: Implemented T-2